The NSW Schoolhouse Museum is usually staffed five days a week during school terms. It is open to the public by appointment.

 Enter via the pedestrian gate in the picket fence.

 There is no longer on-site visitor parking available, however, there is short-term parking in the local streets.
-For visitors with accessibility needs, onsite parking can be arranged.
+For visitors with accessibility needs, onsite drop-off and pick-up can be arranged.
 A boom gate has been installed by the school which can be opened for deliveries and visitors on pre-arranged visits.
 Please phone 9805 1186 on arrival at the gate.

 Bus routes 288, 286, 287 and 297 travel along Cox’s Road and stop outside the museum.